HOWL ARTS, INC.

-Gallery designed by Ted Kofman
+Gallery Design: Ted Kofman

 Howl!
 Emergency Life Project

-In Partnership with the Actors Fund
+In Partnership with The Actors Fund

 A safety net for artists, HOWL!
 HELP provides emergency financial assistance and social service support to artists who have participated in the annual HOWL!
 Festival or who made or make their careers in New York City’s East Village and Lower East Side arts communities.
 Services include counseling and referrals for personal, family, or work-related problems and linkage to community resources for such needs as medical care, legal services, public benefits or elder care.
 Workshops are offered on a variety of topics and include: affordable housing, financial education, and health insurance options.
 Financial assistance is available for rent, utilities, mental health, and medical care as well as other basic living expenses.
 Grants are approved on a case-by-case basis based on need.